Showing posts with label 2020. Show all posts

 Sardonic

-Another brand new game!
+Another brand new game!!

 Each type of alien is unique and the power-ups will help to recover lost lives and much more!

 Interestingly, our Atari ST conversion has a few enhancements = extra power-ups, different enemies and new attacking styles.
 This is pretty cool and even more so when you remember than this is Jose's first Atari release!!
-Hold onto your hat because he's also implemented support for both ST models making use of the Blitter and also the STe's hardware scrolling = ultra-smooth 50fps action!
+Hold onto your hat because he's also implemented support for both ST models making use of the Blitter and the STe's hardware scrolling = ultra-smooth 50fps action!

 Boy, is this a tough game?
-At first, I didn't very last long and it took a few more attempts before I even came close to reaching the first boss!
+At first, I didn't last long and it took a few more attempts before I came close to reaching the first boss!
 The action feels familiar but it isn't some cheap clone of Space Invaders, Phoenix or even Galaga, but instead feels more like a game of dodgeball - in space!
 You can only fire a couple of shots at once and the enemy will come at you using some seriously wacky patterns so be prepared to battle hard.

-Thankfully, blasting five of these blighters into smithereens will result in a random bonus for speed, armour, bombs and so on.
+Blasting five of these blighters into smithereens will result in a random bonus for speed, armour, bombs and so on.
 This will help newcomers and thus I eventually got into the flow and reached the fourth guardian - which you can see in my video recording.
 Hint: if I was you, I'd save all those bombs for these bosses!

 Wimps need not apply.
 Hey, come back!!!
 Here are some more screenshots...